sodalabsio/textwaves/README.md

 Please fork to begin your project -- if using these tools for academic work, please cite as below.

+📝 For more context around the text-as-data problem and applying these NLP 'waves' in a social-science context (i.e. narratives of democratic resilience) see: [Angus, SD: "Tracking Policy-relevant Narratives of Democratic Resilience at Scale: from experts and machines, to AI & the transformer revolution" - SoDa Laboratories Working Paper 2024-07](https://ideas.repec.org/p/ajr/sodwps/2024-07.html)

 ## TL;DR
 Lean, hands-on repo to demonstrate three representation “waves” for text-as-data in social science, plus optional LLM-labelling, accompanying workshops/talks at U Greenwich, LDN, Sep 1–2 2025 — _Methods in Social Change and Inertia Workshops_.